The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Indiana, US

 English

-Laurie Gutmann is a Neurologist in Indianapolis, Indiana.
+Laurie Gutmann is a Neurologist practicing medicine in Indianapolis, Indiana.
 Dr. Gutmann is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-Her top areas of expertise are Paramyotonia Congenita, Myotonic Dystrophy Type 2, Myotonic Dystrophy, and Charcot-Marie-Tooth Disease.
+She is also highly rated in 19 other conditions, according to our data.
+Her clinical expertise encompasses Paramyotonia Congenita, Myotonic Dystrophy Type 2, Myotonic Dystrophy, and Charcot-Marie-Tooth Disease.

 Learn about our expert tiers